-Everyone who works in St Chad's CofE Nursery & Infant School, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status, teacher and teacher prohibition checks or where appropriate GTCE sanctions and restrictions.
-Governors/trustees and all relevant staff in management positions will also require section 128 checks.
+Everyone who works in our school, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status, teacher and teacher prohibition checks or where appropriate GTCE sanctions and restrictions.
+Governors, trustees and staff in management positions will also require section 128 checks.